HITECH and HIPAA - Navigating Both with Microsoft

 Getting a signed BAA from every third-party vendor can be a difficult task, especially when they are a huge technology powerhouse like Microsoft.
 But, again, this is not a reasonable excuse not to have that signed BAA.

-As a HIPAA-verified managed service provider, Merit Technologies is well-positioned to help your business become more HIPAA compliant.
-So, give the team a call today and see what they can do for you.
+As a HIPAA-verified managed service provider, Merit Technologies is well-positioned to help your business become more HIPAA-compliant.